 “They’re for everyone’s safety.”

-He searched her face, wanted desperately to change the subject.
+He searched her face, desperate to change the subject.
 “Can I make you dinner?”

 “No. Thanks.
 I just wanted to check on you.
 I’ve got an early morning tomorrow.”